A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Results and Discussion

 \subsection{Ablation Study}

-To investigate the effect of self-evolution, we remove the two evolutionary components of TACO (i.e., \textbf{Intra-Task Rule Set Evolution} and \textbf{Global Rule Pool Evolution}) and evaluate it on TB~2.0 with DeepSeek-V3.2.
-For the setting without \textbf{Intra-Task Rule Set Evolution}, we use the final Global Rule Pool obtained by running TACO on TB~2.0 as a fixed initialization source for each task.
-During execution, the intra-task rule set is not evolved, and neither the task-specific rules nor the Global Rule Pool are updated.
-For the setting without \textbf{Global Rule Pool Evolution}, we perform only task-level rule evolution within each task and do not maintain a Global Rule Pool.
+To investigate the contribution of self-evolution, we remove the two evolutionary components of TACO, namely \textbf{Intra-Task Rule Set Evolution} (ITRSE) and \textbf{Global Rule Pool Evolution} (GRPE), and evaluate the resulting variants on TB~2.0 with DeepSeek-V3.2.

+For the variant without \textbf{Intra-Task Rule Set Evolution}, we use the final Global Rule Pool from TACO on TB~2.0 as a fixed initialization source for each task.
+During execution, the intra-task rule set remains unchanged, and neither task-specific rules nor the Global Rule Pool are updated.
+For the variant without \textbf{Global Rule Pool Evolution}, we perform only task-level rule evolution within each task, without maintaining or updating a shared Global Rule Pool.

-As shown in Tab.~\ref{tab:ablation}, using only a single component can reduce token consumption, but it also degrades the agent’s performance.
-This suggests that static methods are not effective at compressing terminal context, and that rules summarized from only a single task are also limited in quality and capability.
-Only a method like TACO, which continuously evolves a Global Rule Pool, can accumulate high-quality and generalizable rules.
+As shown in Tab.~\ref{tab:ablation}, using either component alone can reduce total token consumption, but it also leads to degraded task performance.
+This indicates that purely static compression is insufficient for terminal contexts, while rules derived from individual tasks alone have limited quality and generalizability.
+In contrast, TACO evolves a shared Global Rule Pool, enabling it to accumulate high-quality, reusable, and generalizable compression rules.